Kotzly/HeComesBot/README.md

 ## Video

 Script `video.py` can be used to generate videos using the same technique as the images.
+This script needs [FFmpeg](https://www.ffmpeg.org/) installed (and accessible in PATH).
 Use `python video.py [options]` for configurations.
 The options are:
 * **-n** - Number of videos to create.
 * **-f** - FPS.